Nanasaki-Ai/Crosswalk/README.md

 `python main.py`

 You can use the model we have trained for testing.
+The [model](https://pan.baidu.com/s/1-doUH8tVlqMzRaUqd-qGUw?pwd=hcqv) is specially for **cross-scene** evaluation.

+Please **calculate AP** after predicting the illegal/non-violation scores.
+Please refer to the next step for specific operations.

 You can also modify the parameters to call other models for training and testing.